 Disregard for Rental Property

 It’s often after renters have departed that the guest service crews review the home’s inventory checklist and spot theft or criminal mischief which refers to vandalism and deliberate damage to a rental property.
-Included in the criminal mischief category are also guests who do not follow the home’s contractual rules which they signed in good faith.
+Also included in the criminal mischief category are guests who do not follow the home’s contractual rules which they signed in good faith.
 For instance, renters who decline pool heating for an added cost and then turn it on without permission as if the owner won’t notice the significantly higher electric bill (insert eye roll here).
 And there are the guests who, despite the written policies, have loud, late parties with no thought or regard for the neighbors.